hyurl/sfn/README.md

 don't need to worry how the framework does those jobs, just focus on your own design.

+Additionally, SFN is written in TypeScript, the strong-typed language instead of pure JavaScript, it's way more safer than just using JavaScript for a strong and featured web program.

 ## License

 **SFN** is licensed under [MIT](./LICENSE), you're free to use.